 The Sir Alexander Ewing Speech and Hearing Clinic operates in conjunction with the Department of Speech-Language Pathology and Audiology to provide diagnostic services and treatment to individuals suspected of having or demonstrating communication disorders.
 Difficulties with communication may be related to:

 - Speech problems, such as difficulties producing specific speech sounds or patterns of sounds, stuttering, or difficulty with vocal quality.

 - Language disorders, such as problems understanding and expressing ideas.

 - Auditory disorders, such as hearing loss, tinnitus, and auditory processing problems.

-Graduate students and upper level undergraduate students participate in diagnostic or therapeutic services as part of their education and training.
-Student clinicians work closely with academic and clinical faculty, who are nationally certified by the American Speech, Language, and Hearing Association (ASHA) and who possess appropriate state Licensure.
+Graduate students and upper level undergraduate students provide service delivery under the supervision of academic and clinical faculty, who are nationally certified by the American Speech, Language, and Hearing Association (ASHA).

 Requests for clinic services may be initiated by any person or agency.
 Families, physicians, schools or community service agencies commonly refer individuals to the clinic.
 Cost for services are based on a sliding fee scale.